softwareguru/airflowsummit-website/content/sessions/2025/o1-airflow3.md

 slides:
 video:
 keynote2025: true
+summary: "In this keynote, core Airflow contributors will walk through key enhancements that boost flexibility, efficiency, and user experience."

 ---

 Apache Airflow® 3 is here, bringing major improvements to data orchestration.
 In this keynote, core Airflow contributors will walk through key enhancements that boost flexibility, efficiency, and user experience.